darsain/imagesloaded/README.md

 il.done( fn );
 ```

 Adds a callback to the `done` event.
-This callback will be executed only when all images finished with loading
+This callback will be executed only when all images has finished with loading
 successfully.
 If there is one or more broken images (or if any image loading will take longer than `options.timeout`),
-this callback will not fire.
+this callback will not be executed.

+You can add more callbacks by calling this method multiple times.

 Callback receives `ImagesLoading` instance object as its `this` value.